abeerbelal/Mastering-JavaScript-in-20-Days/Day 1.md

    `
   document.querySelectorAll("h1")
   `
+- getElementsByClassName(): Retrieves a collection of elements with the specified class name.
+`
+document.getElementsByClassName("player")
+`
+- `document.getElementsByClassName("player").length` the number of elements with class="player".
+- ` document.getElementById("p1-name").textContent ` the text inside the element with id="p1-name".

 ### Editing the DOM with js:
 these changes not persistent, because if i reload the page it's going to be different.

+- ` document.title = "My Page"` change the page title, note the double-quotes.
+- ` document.getElementById("p1-name").textContent = "Sofia" ` replace the text of the #p1-name element
+- ` document.getElementById("p1-name").append(" & friends") ` add to the end of the element's current text.